 They're not just words.

-This is his agenda.
+I think this is his agenda.

-It's not going to be earth shattering to people.
+It's not going to be earth-shattering to people.

-They hate Donald Trump, they hate Donald Trump, they hate Donald Trump.
+The left will do their predictable, they hate Donald Trump, they hate Donald Trump, they hate Donald Trump.

-And I wonder when this case finally gets overturned and it will, I wonder what kind of news coverage that'll get, especially compared to all of the coverage of all of the cases that have all fallen apart because it was all designed by a weaponized Department of Justice.
+And I wonder when this case finally gets overturned, and it will, I wonder what kind of news coverage that'll get, especially compared to all of the coverage of all of the cases that have all fallen apart because it was all designed by a weaponized Department of Justice.

-Unfortunately, a politicized, weaponized FBI and a politicized and weaponized intelligence community, you know, which they have been working, you know, to get Donald Trump since the day came down the escalator.
+Unfortunately, a politicized, weaponized FBI and a politicized and weaponized intelligence community, you know, which they have been working, you know, to get Donald Trump since the day he came down the escalator.

 I'm like, huh?

-First, he's the biggest germ phobe in the world.
+Okay, first, he's the biggest germ phobe in the world.

 It never happened.